rlfuller/react-cotd/README.md

 The other thing to remember is that any methods that you need that will be updating state need to live on the same component that state lives in.
 In our case, this is our App component, which we can think of as the top of the tree, or parent component.
 It has child components for Order and Inventory (fish), which have their own state.
 This state lives on the parent component and gets passed down to the child components via props.

 The last lesson, or maybe it was two lessons ago, we learned that if you are iterating over state and displaying values you need to use a prop called `key` and give each value a unique id so that react can more easily 'react'.
 We did this with the fishes state, displaying each fish in a ul.
-You can see that below in teh line `key={key}`.
+You can see that below in the line `key={key}`.
 ```javascript
     render(){
         return (